Ronald McDonald house damaged during winter storm to reopen

 The facility houses families who have children receiving medical treatment at the nearby University of Chicago Comer Children's Hospital.

-The building, which boasts 22 guest rooms, needed extensive repairs after the pipe broke as the area experienced bitterly cold temperatures in February.
+The facility, which has 22 guest rooms, needed extensive repairs after the pipe broke as the area experienced bitterly cold temperatures in February.
 Charity officials say the house's guest rooms and living spaces were badly damaged.

 A re-opening event is planned for Tuesday.